 A common regional history textbook may not be an immediate priority for Sri Lanka.
 However, Sri Lanka could engage with countries in Europe and Asia to learn how to develop national textbooks in a way that contributes to reducing youth susceptibility to radicalisation.

 A national policy to counter youth radicalisation must also tackle issues around language, which have contributed significantly to radicalisation in Sri Lanka.
-The Official Language Act of 1956, which established Sinhala as the only official language of Sri Lanka, led to Tamil-speaking citizens being marginalised by the state (the percentage of Tamils in the public service decreased from 30% in 1956 to 5% in 1970) and facilitated extremist ideologies that led to the LTTE and its violence.
+The Official Language Act of 1956, which established Sinhala as the only official language of Sri Lanka, led to Tamil-speaking citizens being marginalised by the state (the percentage of Tamils in the public service decreased from 30% in 1956 to 5% in 1970)68 and facilitated extremist ideologies that led to the LTTE and its violence.
 The Sri Lankan government has more recently taken measures to address language issues.
-In 1987, the 13th Amendment to the Constitution made Tamil an official language, and in 2007 public sector employees were mandated to achieve proficiency70 in Tamil and Sinhala within five years of being hired.
+In 1987, the v69 made Tamil an official language, and in 2007 public sector employees were mandated to achieve proficiency70 in Tamil and Sinhala within five years of being hired.

 This article has provided an overview of the types of youth radicalisation in Sri Lanka, the measures Sri Lanka has already taken to counter youth radicalisation, and the opportunities for both regional and global engagement in countering youth radicalisation.
 These opportunities for policymakers are summarised below.

 Sri Lanka could: